- Apple Trees

 Southern growers should select varieties that can grow in warmer climates.
 Peach trees need chill hours.
 Chill hours are the number of hours that the temperature stays at 32-45°F after the tree goes dormant in the fall.
 Chill hours must be met for your tree to bloom, leaf out and thrive.
 Southern growers should look for peach tree varieties with lower chill hour requirements.

 Peaches are either clingstones, where the flesh clings to the pit, or freestones, where the flesh separates easily from the pit.
 Freestones are preferred for fresh eating while clingstones are often used for canning.

 Peach Tree Sizes

 Standard peach trees usually grow 18-25 ft. tall (though they can be pruned to a shorter height) while dwarf fruit trees, or Reachables fruit trees, grow 6-8 ft. tall.
-Dwarf fruit trees don't require as much space and are easier to prune and harvest.
+They don't require as much space and are easier to prune and harvest.